Gracia Lanza is a postdoctoral fellow with specialization on environmental and resource economics.

 Rodrigo Arriagada is Assistant Professor at Pontificia Universidad Católica de Chile and Director of the Research Nucleus Center for the Socioeconomic Impact of Environmental Policies (

-Catalina is an economist and a domestic associatte for EfD Central America.
+Catalina is an economist and a domestic associate for EfD Central America.

 Louis Preonas is currently a PhD student at University of California, Berkeley, in the Department of Agricultural and Resource Economics.

 Erin is a professor of forest economics and coordinator of international programs in the Department of Forestry and Environmental Resources at North Carolina State University, and a research assoc